ltw-webdev-4/curriculum/week-11.md

 ---
-topic: "Banners & carousels"
+topic: "Carousels & tabs"
-desc: "Banners & carousels are popular on lots of websites.
+desc: "Carousels and tab systems are popular on lots of websites.
 Learn to implement functional—and reusable—versions."
 clr: "1, 2, 3, 4, 5"

 video_tutorials: